Genealogically useful, misattributed and false DNA matches

 When I first got involved in genetic genealogy back in 2013, I

-was very confused by a variety of poorly defined jargon used to dismiss
+was very confused by a variety of poorly defined jargon which is used to dismiss

-not considered genealogically useful, for example terms such as "IBS",
+not considered genealogically useful.
+This jargon includes terms such as "IBS",

 "identical-by-state", "pseudo-segment", "false